SAE/AISI 8720 Alloy Steel (UNS G87200)

 Applications of 8720 Alloy Steel

-• Axles and Shafts: AISI 8720 steel is utilized in the production of axles and shafts for various industries, including automotive, agriculture, and construction.
-Its strength, toughness, and resistance to bending and torsion make it suitable for these demanding applications.
+• Axles and Shafts: Utilized in the production of axles and shafts for industries such as automotive, agriculture, and construction, offering strength, toughness, and resistance to bending and torsion.

-• Tooling and Dies: AISI 8720 steel is sometimes used in tooling and die manufacturing for applications that require high strength, wear resistance, and toughness, such as in forging dies, die casting molds, and extrusion tooling.
+• Tooling and Dies: Sometimes used in tooling and die manufacturing for applications requiring high strength, wear resistance, and toughness, including forging dies, die casting molds, and extrusion tooling.

 Similar Alloys